CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: CATCH

-where $\tau$ is the temperature coefficient.
 The ClusteringLoss is similar to the InfoNCE~\citep{he2020momentum} in form but does not fix the number of ``positive'' pairs.
 In contrast, it changes its ``positive'' pairs for different patches based on the current discovered channel correlation $\mathcal{M}^{i}$.
-As shown in Figure~\ref{fig: CATCH-main}, it sets the Query and Key views of relevent channels in a frequency band ($\mathcal{M}^{i}_{l,m}=1$) as the ``positive'' pairs, thus encouraging the $\mathrm{W}^Q$ and $\mathrm{W}^K$ to cluster the patch-wise relevent channels in the hidden spaces and lead to higher attention scores.
-We share the calculating results of $\mathcal{S}^i$ and $\mathcal{T}^i$ with the attention mechanism in Section~\ref{sec: CFM} to save the computational cost.
-However, only a single ClusteringLoss may cause some adverse effects by urging the mask generator to output constant ones matrix, so that we add a RegularLoss to mitigate this risk by restricting the number of relevent channels.
-Equipped with the two optimization objectives, the mask generator is encouraged to discover appropriate patch-wise channel correlations between CI and CD, and the attention mechanism is also enchanced by optimizing the $\mathrm{W}^Q$ and $\mathrm{W}^K$ to learn fine-grained channel representations in the hidden spaces.
+Theoretically, the similarities between ``positive'' or ``negative'' pairs are also calculated through inner product, so we share the calculating results of $\mathcal{S}^i$ and $\mathcal{T}^i$ from the attention mechanism to save the computational cost.
+As shown in Figure~\ref{fig: CATCH-main}, we exhibit the ``positive'' and ``negative'' pairs in the attention matrix $\mathcal{T}$ and masked attention matrix $\mathcal{S}$.
+Specifically, it sets the Query and Key views of relevant channels in a frequency band ($\mathcal{M}^{i}_{l,m}=1$) as the ``positive'' pairs, otherwise ($\mathcal{M}^{i}_{l,m}=0$) ``negative'' pairs, thus encouraging the $\mathrm{W}^Q$ and $\mathrm{W}^K$ to cluster the patch-wise relevant channels in the hidden spaces and lead to higher attention scores.
+However, only a single ClusteringLoss may cause some adverse effects by urging the \textit{Mask Generator} to output constant ones matrix, so that we add a RegularLoss to mitigate this risk by restricting the number of relevant channels.
+Equipped with the two optimization objectives, the \textit{Mask Generator} is encouraged to discover appropriate patch-wise channel correlations between CI and CD, and the attention mechanism is also enchanced by optimizing the $\mathrm{W}^Q$ and $\mathrm{W}^K$ to learn fine-grained channel representations in the hidden spaces.